open-edge-insights/open-edge-insights.github.io/docs/_sources/IEdgeInsights/tools/VideoProfiler/README.rst.txt

           export ETCD_ENDPOINT="<HOST IP>:32379"

 #.
-   Refer `provision/README.md <https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision>`_ to provision, build and run the tool along with the OEI video-streaming recipe/stack.
+   Refer `provision/README.md <https://github.com/open-edge-insights/eii-core/blob/master/README.md#provision>`_ to provision, build and run the tool along with the Open EII video-streaming recipe/stack.

 #.
    Run the following command to see the logs: